ipie: A Python-based Auxiliary-Field Quantum Monte Carlo Program with Flexibility and Efficiency on CPUs and GPUs: Applications and Discussion

 \subsubsection{(32e,108o) correlation space}

 Due to the difficulty of this problem, it is necessary to employ ph-AFQMC with an MSD trial based on HCI with self-consistent field (HCISCF) calculations.
-A recent unbiased QMC (i.e., fp-AFQMC)\cite{Mahajan2021Aug} study reported statistically exact energies for this problem in triple-zeta bases.
-For the smallest problem studied by fp-AFQMC, we first assess the accuracy of ph-AFQMC as a function of the number of determinants in our trial.
-This involves 32 electrons and 108 orbitals (denoted as BS1 in Ref. \citenum{Mahajan2021Aug}).
+A recent unbiased QMC (i.e., fp-AFQMC)\cite{Mahajan2021Aug} study reported statistically exact energies for this problem in double and triple-zeta bases.
+For the smallest problem studied by fp-AFQMC (the double-zeta ANO basis denoted BS1 in Ref.~\citenum{Mahajan2021Aug}), we first assess the accuracy of ph-AFQMC as a function of the number of determinants in our trial.
+Following Ref.\citenum{Mahajan2021Aug} we freeze 10 core orbitals so that the trial wavefunction correlates 32 electrons and 108 orbitals.

 In \cref{fig:cu2o2bs1}, we have two sets of ph-AFQMC results.
 They are using different HCISCF wavefunctions as trial wavefunctions.
-One is using the HCISCF wavefunction generated for 32 electrons and 108 spatial orbitals, but the other one is using a trial generated for 32 electrons and 31 spatial orbitals ($f=0$) or 32 spatial orbitals ($f=1$).
-For (32e,108o) HCISCF, we could only afford to use $\epsilon_1 = 10^{-3}$ (a relatively loose threshold\cite{Holmes2016Aug,Smith2017Nov} for determinant selection).
-HCISCF trial with a larger active space shows a quite long tail in its convergence and even with $10^6$ determinants the isomerization energy is off by a kcal/mol or more.
-This points towards the poor quality of this HCISCF trial wavefunction.
+One is using the HCISCF wavefunction generated for 32 electrons and 108 spatial orbitals, but the other one is using a trial generated for 32 electrons and 28 spatial orbitals ($f=0$) or 32 spatial orbitals ($f=1$).
+For (32e,108o) HCISCF, we followed the procedure from Ref.~\citenum{Mahajan2021Aug} and used $\epsilon_1 = 10^{-3}$ (a relatively loose threshold\cite{Holmes2016Aug,Smith2017Nov} for orbital optimization, followed by a single-shot HCI calculation with $\epsilon_1 = 10^{-4}$.
+This HCISCF trial with a larger active space shows a quite long tail in its convergence and even with $10^6$ determinants the isomerization energy is off by a kcal/mol or more.
+This points towards the poor quality of this HCI trial wavefunction.